 Shower Head Cleaning Protocol

-Every six months, simply fill a sturdy plastic bag with distilled white vinegar and attach one to every shower head in your home.
+Every six months, simply fill a sturdy plastic bag with distilled white vinegar (preferably nonGMO white vinegar … conventional is made from GMO corn!) and attach one to every shower head in your home.
 Large rubber bands can be used to secure the bags tightly.

 Finally, remove the bags, dump the vinegar down the sink and run the shower heads to thoroughly flush them out.